ddm21/Install-n8n-with-pm2/README.md

 pm2 restart ecosystem.config.js --update-env
 ```

 We are now ready to configure UFW.
-First make sure it knows about all your applications by running the below command.
-It should return `Nginx Full` and `OpenSSH` among the available applications.
 ```
 sudo ufw app list
 ```

-Now allow both `Nginx Full` and `OpenSSH` to be accessed from the internet:
+Now allow bothudp and tcp for `Nginx Full`, `OpenSSH` & `568,443,80` to be accessed from the internet:
 ```
 sudo ufw allow OpenSSH
 sudo ufw allow 'Nginx Full'